 The Way to go:

 Trip Reports.
 Places to go & see on the Mae Hong Son Loop Pottering Round the Mae Hong Son Loop.
 Mapping Towns on the Mae Hong Son Loop.
 Mae Chaem a meander.
 Mae Sarieng Pai the Chill Out Town Rak Thai the Chinese village on the Myanmar border.
-The GT Rider Chedi.
+Mae Hong Son The Steepest Road Mae Hong Son-The Kun Mai Sak Bamboo Bridge The GT Rider Chedi.
 GT Rider has their own memorial chedi on Doi Kong Mou mountain overlooking Mae Hong Son city.
 The chedi is in honour of departed riding mates who have lived in Thailand & ridden on the Mae Hong Son Loop.
-All riders are welcome to go and pay their respects.
+GTR has an annual ride to Mae Hong Son for which all riders are welcome to join and pay their respects.
+The event is usually the first or second weekend of November.

 Inauguration of the GTR chedi.

 The Mae Hong Son loop has three spectacular steep roads to ride.
 Rak Thai the Chinese village on the Myanmar border, north of Mae Hong Son.
 You can spend a night here.
 Rak Thai is unique in North Thailand & can be the highlight of doing the Mae Hong Son Loop.
-The views over the lake at Rak Thai re sensational.
+The views over the lake at Rak Thai are sensational.
 South of Mae Hong Son are Meo Microwave & Nong Khiew .
-Use the Nong Khiew road to cut across to Mae Chaem, or even use it for a day trip from Mae Hong Son.
+Use the Nong Khiew road is arguably the steepest in the North.
+You can use it to cut across to Mae Chaem, or even use it for a day trip from Mae Hong Son.
 Meo Microwave is a wild steep twisting road that dead ends in a Hmong village on a mountain.
 The views here are spectacular.

 The beauty of Rak Thai